-There is an expression in Swiss German for those jobs that are hardly tough at all: Schoggi Job.
+There is an expression in Swiss German for those hardly tough jobs: Schoggi Job.

 Mr. Bruderer, Lindt Maître Chocolatier, is pictured with Sommelière Cecile Richards:

-Eating chocolate for breakfast, lunch and dinner while traveling the world on company expenses is not exactly a Schoggi Job.
+Eating chocolate for breakfast, lunch, and dinner while traveling the world on company expenses is not precisely a Schoggi Job.
 Mr. Bruderer is also in charge of 16 Maîtres Chocolatiers at the Lindt corporate headquarters here in Zurich.

-And while personnel management and running a chocolate factory sound like a 200 percent gig already, Mr. Bruderer is also on the hook for inventing the next big (chocolate) thing...
+And while personnel management and running a chocolate factory sounds like a 200 percent gig already, Mr. Bruderer is also on the hook for inventing the next big (chocolate) thing...

 When wine meets chocolate, magic happens.

-On a recent weeknight, we were invited to meet the kind people at Lindt for their first ever wine and chocolate tasting.
-Unfortunately, Roger Federer called in a last minute cancellation.
-But even without him, we enjoyed the company among chocolate lovers as we tasted our way through some very exclusive pairings.
+On a recent weeknight, we were invited to meet the kind people at Lindt for their first-ever wine and chocolate tasting.
+Unfortunately, Roger Federer called in a last-minute cancellation.
+But even without him, we enjoyed the company of chocolate lovers as we tasted our way through some very exclusive pairings.

 Sommelière Cecile Richards is our star this evening.
-She has hand picked some fine vintages and port wines to match the lineup of Lindt chocolates: Austrian Kracher Cuvée Auslese 2013 with Chili Noir, Portugese Taylor's Port Ruby Select with Fleur de Sel, or Spanish Lustau Rare Cream Sherry with Caramel à Pointe de Sel.
+She has hand-picked some fine vintages and port wines to match the lineup of Lindt chocolates: Austrian Kracher Cuvée Auslese 2013 with Chili Noir, Portuguese Taylor's Port Ruby Select with Fleur de Sel, or Spanish Lustau Rare Cream Sherry with Caramel à Pointe de Sel.

 Our instinct has been to pair dark chocolate with heavy reds, but Mrs. Richards has taught us otherwise.
-This was a truly unique event, and we hope that it will get a permanent slot at the Lindt chocolate factory!
+This was a truly unique event; we hope it will get a permanent slot at the Lindt chocolate factory!